eirikhanssen/odf2jats/README.md

 In the reference list, the proper use of italic character style following the APA style guidelines, is important to facilitate the reference parsing.

+## Steps taken while preparing manuscripts for odf2jats (subject to change)
+- recieve xml-based document format (odf or docx)
+- open document with Libre Office Writer
+- make sure display of Nonprinting characters is on (View menu)
+- import user defined styles from document with styles for odf2jats workflow
+- change Default Style, add 10pt space above and below paragraph

+### Clean up
+Remove unneccecary whitespace

+#### Regex replace in Libre Office, replace with empty string:
+This could be done in a xslt stylesheet as well.
+- blank lines ^$
+- whitespace at end of lines \s*$
+- whitespace at the beginning of lines ^\s*

+#### Remove unwanted paragraph marks
+Sometimes the author/editor has inserted extra paragraphs within text units to make it span several lines.
+For the purposes of generating a structured document, one text unit needs to be in one paragraph:
+- headings, article-title heading in particular
+- each reference in the reference list must be in one paragraph and not spread across several paragraphs as the paragraph is the unit being parsed to auto-tag the contents in a reference
+- Each author's contact information should also be in one paragraph with the author's name

+#### Apply paragraph/header styles specific to the odf2jats workflow
+- ArticleAbstract - one paragraph
+- ArticleAuthors - one paragraph, all article authors
+- ArticleKeywords - one paragraph
+- ArticleIdentifiers - one paragraph with issn,<tab> vol, issue, year <tab> doi-url (copied from pdf)
+- ArticleContactInfo - one paragraph for each author + one paragraph for author to contact with address
+- ArticleHistory - Two paragraphs, one for received, one for accepted
+- Apply Header styles (important that the header styles used have proper outline lvl set)
+    - H1-ArticleTitle for article-title
+    - H2-H{n} for the rest according to level
+- Check lists, figures, tables and apply appropriate styles:
+    - FigCaption
+    - FigLabel
+    - TableCaption
+    - TableLabel
+    - ListContents (necceceary?)
+    - If row(s) in the begninning should be table-header rows > apply TableHeader style

+### Prepare to run odf2jats
+- unzip odt-file to a folder
+- link to content.xml in odf2jats.xpl (later this will be done using a parameter, and unzip will be done in a shellscript).

 ## Already implemented/autotagged

 ### Extraction from the ODF container format